bitcoder/xray-testng-extensions/README.md

 }
 ```

-- programmaticaly
+- or programmaticaly
-- from the command line
+- or from the command line

 Registering the listener is mandatory.
 In order to take advantage of the capabilities of this new listener, the new annotations can be used.

 Note: there's another listener _XrayReportListener_ but you don't need to use it, as it is only required to further customize the TestNG XML report (e.g., for adding attachments) => this is not yet supported by Xray.
-### Configure Maven to use TestNG XMLReporter and enable user-defined test attributes
+### 2a.
+Configure Maven to use TestNG XMLReporter and enable user-defined test attributes

 For Maven, we can configure the surefire plugin and define a property `reporter` to enable the user-defined test attributes on the XML report, that will contain the values we provided using the annotations.